India Foundation for the Arts in collaboration with the Assam State Museum, Guwahati offered Two Museum Fellowships

 DOWN TO EARTH magazine - Now in HINDI also !!

-Down To Earth (DTE) magazine is completing 25 years this year.
-To celebrate the event, and also fulfil the wishes of our various readers who have been asking for a Hindi edition, Centre for Science and Environment (CSE) has just launched the DTE Hindi edition of the magazine effective October 2016.
+Down To Earth (DTE) magazine completed 25 years this year.
+Centre for Science and Environment (CSE) launched the DTE Hindi edition of the magazine effective October 2016.
 The magazine would be of immense use and interest in the Hindi speaking States as its coverage will be more on environmental issues closely related to the area.

-India Foundation for the Arts is looking for a Music Researcher
+India Foundation for the Arts - Music Researcher

-IFA would like to commission a research project that will study the history and current musical practice of the Mir musicians’ community in Rajasthan
+A research project to study the history and current musical practice of the Mir musicians’ community in Rajasthan

 MK Puri, the renowned artist represented India at the "China Hangzhou G20 International Art Exchange Exhibition from 11th to 16th October 2016 at Hangzhou Qianjiang International Art Museum of China - Hangzhou City.

 The theme for the G20 International Art Exchange Exhibition this year was ‘Peace, freedom and environmental protection’.
 Two paintings of MK Puri were exhibited and the theme that he portrayed was Yoga and Meditation which is a major part of Indian culture and heritage.

 The purusha and prakriti content is highly visible